teuk/mediabot_v3/docs/ROADMAP_3.6DEV.md

 called privately.
 The [maintenance crosswalk](HAILO_BRAIN_MAINTENANCE.md) compares the MegaHAL operator commands with Hailo's actual behavior.

+MB790 presents the channel's brain state, readable Hailo counts and effective policy in private notices.
+The percentages shown are configured base rates;
+actual replies also depend on traffic and other guards. `hailo_status` keeps its existing compact machine-readable output.

 `forget` and `forgetword` need an exact channel training corpus and a tested isolated rebuild before they can truthfully erase learned material.
 Hailo 0.75 does not expose selective deletion, and an old brain does not retain its input